antmelnyk/simple_webpack_boilerplate/README.md

 ----

 ### Notice about production mode and postcss.config.js
-In *postcss.config.js* there is a check for **process.env.NODE_ENV** variable.
-The thing is even if you set Webpack mode to production it *won't* automatically change Node environment variable.
+In *postcss.config.js* there is a commented out check for **process.env.NODE_ENV** variable.
+Keep in mind that even if you set Webpack mode to production it *won't* automatically change Node environment variable.

 The simplest way to configure this is to install *cross-env* package:
 ```